CMCC-Foundation/py_nemo_rebuild/README.md

 Install as a package
 --------------------

-When installed as a package, an executable named nemo\_rebuild\_py will be added to your path, so one can call it from anywhere.
+When installed as a package, an executable named nemo\_rebuild\_py will be added to your path, so one can call it from anywhere, provided that the conda and MPI environments are properly set up.
 The package can be installed by launching:
 ```
 pip install .
 ```